Understanding knee pain after a sprain

 It is normal to feel:

-- a knee pain during exertion
+- knee pain during exertion

 - discomfort while walking